37 Years of Educational Programming

 Native meadows can be stunningly beautiful bird and butterfly magnets that require far less maintenance than mown turf or virtually any garden bed.
 Sounds great right?
 But it is only true if planned with an understanding of actual meadow ecology.

 • Register today!
-Landscaping with Nature: Turning Battles into Partnerships
+Landscaping with Nature: Turning Battles into Partnerships (recordings viewable)

 A 4-part Virtual Intensive Course for Home Gardeners